Engineering Degree Programs in Canada

 The number of engineering disciplines is, perhaps, much larger than is commonly known.

-The Canadian Engineering Accreditation Board (CEAB), a standing committee of Engineers Canada, publishes an annual list of accredited Canadian engineering programs.
+The Canadian Engineering Accreditation Board (CEAB), a standing committee of Engineers Canada, publishes a list of accredited Canadian engineering programs.
 The list changes slightly from year to year as new programs are created or old ones are dropped, but the long-term trend is of a gradually increasing number of programs.